tubbo/homer/README.md

-difference is that instead of keeping a directory separate from `$HOME` and symlinking the necessary files over from some version-controlled directory when asked, Homer simply uses the home directory as a Git repo.
+difference is that instead of keeping a directory separate from `$HOME` and symlinking the necessary files over from some version-controlled directory when asked, Homer simply uses the home directory as a Git repo and ignores any files it doesn't explicitly track.
 It also provides a few more services than Stow, such as alias and plugin management.
 Homer is not just for keeping dot files secure, it's a tool for managing all of the files in your home directory you wish to keep with Git.

 ## Features

-- Sync home directory configuration with GitHub
+- Syncs home directory configuration with a Git repository
-- Keep music and media files in their respective folders (`~/Music`, `~/Movies`, etc.)
-- Stores documents in ~/Documents.
+- Manages shell aliases and custom shell scripts
+- Manages OS packages and custom package repositories
+- Exposes useful attributes and contains a small CLI plugin API that allows for hooking into Homer and adding your own commands.

 ## Installation